-Marissa Joseph is a Certified Strength and Conditioning Specialist (CSCS) in Manhattan.
+Marissa Schaeffer is a Certified Strength and Conditioning Specialist (CSCS) in Manhattan.
 Simultaneously pursuing professional dancing, Marissa started her fitness career in the summer of 2009.
 She graduated from the Equinox Academy to become a top tier trainer at Equinox.
-She is certified to train pre- and post-natal clients, kettle bells, and as an Exercise and Sports Nutritional Coach through Precision Nutrition.
+Currently, she trains privately and is a student at the Department of Physical Therapy at Columbia University Medical Center.

-In 2012, Marissa founded Working Lines.
 Her philosophy is to integrate training and other facets of health with lifestyle choices.
-By pinpointing major imbalances and weaknesses, Marissa has helped her clients to alleviate pain in the knees, hips and back, restore mobility, and bounce back from injury.
-She guides her clients to successful weight-loss and has even helped one of them to touch their toes for the first time in twenty years! in conjunction with Physical Therapists, Marissa works to restore full functionality to clients who have had hip and knee replacements, herniated or slipped discs, shoulder impingement issues and other post trauma cases.
+By pinpointing major imbalances and weaknesses, Marissa has helped her clients to alleviate pain, restore mobility, and bounce back from post-injury rehab.
+In conjunction with other health care professionals, Marissa works to restore full functionality to clients.

 Marissa has also embarked on a program of strength training for professional dancers.
-Her training theories capitalize on dancer’s major imbalances primarily in the posterior chain.
-Her method works combat injury and provide a safe, practical and accessible way to stay strong and healthy.
+Her training seeks to specifically address dancer’s major imbalances.
+Her methodology works to provide a safe, practical and accessible way to stay strong and healthy.
 She has trained members of Lydia Johnson Dance, Doug Varone, Mark Morris and more.